Birdee-lang/Birdee2/BUILDME.md

  * extract "LLVM-shared-build.zip/\*" to "Birdee\\dependency\\bin\\llvm-debug-dyn"
  * Link/copy Birdee\\dependency\\bin\\llvm-debug-dyn\\LLVM-6.0.dll to Birdee\\x64\\DynLLVM\\LLVM-6.0.dll (You may need to create the directories)

 The DLL file "LLVM-6.0.dll" is built from "Debug" version of LLVM, and has been tailored for the use of Birdee Compiler.
-It only include needed ".lib" files from LLVM and only exports needed symbols of Birdee.
+It only include needed ".lib" files from LLVM and only exports needed symbols for the needs of Birdee.
 For reference, I built it in the following steps:

  * Build LLVM static libraries
- * Run compilation of Birdee compiler, MSVC will complain on missing symbols.
+ * Run compilation of Birdee compiler's C++ code, MSVC will complain on missing symbols
  * Parse the MSVC linker error message, a list of needed symbols from LLVM is generated
  * Convert the list of symbols to a ".DEF" file to generate DLL
  * Re-link the LLVM static libraries to generate a single DLL using `link /DLL /DEF LLVM-6.0.def ...`